• Skip to main content

 • cilantro: freshly chopped.
 I also chop extra to garnish the shrimp tacos.

-Jalapeño, shrimp, tortillas, cilantro, mango and other ingredients labeled on counter.
+Raw shrimp, mango, spices, tortillas, limes and other ingredients arranged on surface.

 How to make these pan-fried shrimp tacos:

-Next, make the mango salsa.
-Since shrimp cooks so fast, it's best to have the salsa ready to go before you pan fry the shrimp.
+• Next, make the fresh mango salsa.
+Since shrimp cooks so fast, it’s best to have the salsa ready to go before you pan fry the shrimp.

-Time to cook the shrimp!
+• Cook the shrimp.
 It will cook fast.
-Heat about a tablespoon of olive oil or butter over medium high heat until glistening.
+Heat about a tablespoon of olive oil or butter over medium-high heat in a large skillet until glistening.

-Add in the shrimp and spread to make sure they are in one even layer.
+• Add in the shrimp and spread to make sure they are in a single layer.
 Heat each side about 3 minutes on each side, until cooked through.
 They will be opaque when cooked.
 Make sure not to over cook!

-We love to add a simple crema on top.
+• We love to add a simple crema on top.
 Just sour cream, lime juice, garlic and a touch of salt.
+Make it an avocado crema by adding some mashed avocado to the mix!

 • Do not over cook the shrimp when making your shrimp tacos.
 It cooks so fast and if you leave it in the skillet it will continue to cook.
 120°F is the ideal internal temperature.